avaneev/biteopt/README.md

 The CNMSeqOpt class implements sequential Nelder-Mead simplex method with the "stall count" tracking.
 This optimizer is used as an additional parallel optimizer in BiteOpt.

+## Thanks ##

+The author would like to thank [Dietmar Wolz](https://github.com/dietmarwo) for useful discussions and additional BiteOpt testing in the astrodynamics field.

 ## Citing ##